qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ## Automatic Signing

-There are a number of places where Gitea will generate commits itself:
+There are a number of places where RIA Hub will generate commits itself:

 - Repository Initialisation
 - Wiki Changes
 - CRUD actions using the editor or the API
 - Merges from Pull Requests

-Depending on configuration and server trust you may want Gitea to sign these commits.
+Depending on configuration and server trust you may want RIA Hub to sign these commits.

-## Installing and generating a GPG key for Gitea
+## Installing and generating a GPG key for RIA Hub

 It is up to a server administrator to determine how best to install a signing key.
-Gitea generates all its commits using the server `git` command at present - and therefore the server `gpg` will be used for signing (if configured.)
+RIA Hub generates all its commits using the server `git` command at present - and therefore the server `gpg` will be used for signing (if configured.)
 Administrators should review best-practices for GPG - in particular it is probably advisable to only install a